-To succeed, we invest in human capital.
-We find individuals with passion and drive to succeed, and provide them with the essential skills and supportive services to grow careers and businesses in the culinary sector.
 We also work with employers and businesses across the food ecosystem to shift toward more equitable policies and practices.
 The result is upward economic mobility for the women we serve, increased earning power, newfound confidence and stability, and new jobs for the community.

 Hot Bread Kitchen Impact Reports

 Since 2008, Hot Bread Kitchen has worked to create economic opportunity through careers in food.
 Through interviews with our graduates, our own data, and research in our field, we invite you to learn more about the work we have done—and will continue to do—to support women and gender-expansive people, immigrants, people of color, entrepreneurs, and the future of work.